How To Make a Chair Planter

 - This is a great way of also using up the last bit of paint you have in your tin.
 A pretty multi coloured chair.

-- 3. Remember our tester pots of Milk Paint will do a full chair and we have some of the brightest boldest colours that will brighten up any garden.
-Last year I choose buttermilk yellow for my chair planter, but this year I am going Klein Blue as I love blue teamed with pink and purple flowers.
+- 3. Remember our 90ml Tester Pots will do a full chair and we have some of the brightest boldest colours that will brighten up any garden.
+Last year I choose Shabby Deep Pink for my chair planter, but this year I am going for Shabby Blue Danube, as I love blue teamed with pink and purple flowers.
 But even black is stunning, as you can see.
 So use what you have and get creative. .

 How to Make a Chair Planter

 An old wooden chair

 Screwdriver for removing seat

 Jigsaw and drill for cutting the hole

 Paint if required or Varnish if no